How Much Will I Get Back from Black Horse? Compensation Explained

 Compensation for Black Horse customers who keep paying their existing finances may include changes to the amount left on their loan.
 Customers receive their compensation by paying down their existing balance instead of getting a single check payment.

-Whistleblowers might achieve balance adjustments in their finance agreement when predatory charges from Black Horse increase the cost of their loan obligations.
 The result of these reductions would mean either lower follow-up loan payments or an early settlement opportunity with decreased costs.
 The final months of borrowers approaching loan maturity typically result in refund payments and adjustments to loan balances.

 Factors Affecting Compensation Amounts